prahladyeri/prahladyeri.github.io/_posts/2018-07-18-how-to-make-your-xubuntu-desktop-look-and-behave-like-ubuntu-mate.md

 ---
 layout: post
-title: How to make your Xubuntu 16.04 desktop look and behave like Ubuntu-MATE
+title: "How to make your Xubuntu 16.04 desktop look and behave like Ubuntu-MATE"
 tags: linux ubuntu ubuntu-mate xubuntu how-to
 ---